 Lewis acquiesced.
 But he still roused the crowd.
 According to the AJC, Lewis was interrupted by applause 14 times.
 “By the force of our demands, our determination and our numbers,” he said, “we shall splinter the segregated South into a thousand pieces and put them together in the image of God and democracy.
 We must say: ‘Wake up, America.
 Wake up!’”
 Lewis said.
 “We cannot be patient; we do not want our freedom gradually.
-We want to be free now […] we cannot stop, and we will not and cannot be patient.”
+We want to be free now!”

 Within months of that iconic day (on which some 200,000 gathered at the Lincoln Memorial), Lewis was back at work.
 In 1964, “Freedom Summer” began.
 Lewis and the SCLC began coordinating voter registration drives in Mississippi.
 The next year would change everything.